MudassarRehmanOfficial/MudassarRehmanOfficial/README.md

 🎓 &nbsp;I have a bacholar degree in Computer Science.

-👨‍💻 &nbsp; Currently, I am working on ASP.Net Core.
+👨‍💻 &nbsp; Currently, I am working on ASP.Net Core and react js.

 ❤️ &nbsp; In my spare time, I teach what I have and explore nature with my friends.